linkedconnections/linked-connections-server/README.md

 - **storage:** This is the path that tells the server where to store and where to look for the data fragments, created from the different datasets. **This should not include a trailing slash**.
 Make sure you have enough disk space to store and process datasets.

+- **organization:** URI and name of the data publisher.

+- **keywords:** Related keywords for a given dataset.
+E.g. types of vehicles available.

-- **companyName:** Name of the transport company that provides a GTFS dataset feed.
+- **companyName:** Name of the transport company that provides the GTFS dataset feed.

+- **geographicArea:** Geonames URI that represents the geographic area served by the public transport provider.

 - **downloadUrl:** URL where the GTFS dataset feed can be downloaded.